Secure Your Visa To Dream Country

 Dress professionally for your interview.
 Don’t wear jeans and t-shirts if you are attending the interview as a business owner.
 The attire of the day should reflect your social circumstances well.

-While we recommend you to be really well dressed but don’t get overdressed in a way that makes you uncomfortable in front of the visa officer.
+While we recommend you to be really well dressed, don’t get overdressed in a way that makes you uncomfortable in front of the visa officer.

 2. There is a Security Protocol; show up early:

-All visitors inside the US embassy Dhaka must follow strict security protocols.
+All visitors inside the US embassy in Dhaka must follow strict security protocols.

 Obvious, isn’t it?